Arjun (1985 film)

-Arjun is a 1985 Indian Hindi-language action film directed by Rahul Rawail and starring Sunny Deol and Dimple Kapadia.
+Arjun is a 1985 Indian Hindi-language political action film directed by Rahul Rawail.
+Written by Javed Akhtar, the film stars Sunny Deol in the titular role, alongside Dimple Kapadia in the lead, while Raj Kiran, Prem Chopra, Anupam Kher, Paresh Rawal, A. K. Hangal and Supriya Pathak play other pivotal roles.
 The plot of the film revolves around a group of radical young men who take matters into their hands to fight against corruption.

 The film was a big commercial success and catapulted Deol to superstardom.
 Sukanya Verma of Rediff.com called it Deol's best action film.
 This film also marked the debut of Paresh Rawal in commercial cinema.
 The rights to this film are now owned by Red Chillies Entertainment.

 The film was later remade in Tamil as Sathyaa, in Telugu as Bharatamlo Arjunudu, in Kannada as Sangrama, and in Sinhala as Suranimala.